Watch the video

 Suki continues to gain physical strength and from the outside she looks really well, something we are so thankful for.
 However, this often means it is easy to forget all that she has been through.
 Mentally and emotionally she still really struggles with so many effects of everything she’s experienced.

-We feel so thankful to have reached this point, being exposed to a world of childhood cancer gives you a very different perspective on life, and we never take anything for granted any more.
+We feel so thankful to have reached this point.
+Being exposed to a world of childhood cancer gives you a very different perspective on life and we enjoy every day as a family together.

 If you want to stay up to date with Suki’s story, visit Rachel’s blog.